Drafteed/ingenic-stream-hack/README.md

 Usually means stream did not begin with a decodable keyframe or packet header format mismatch.
 Current implementation already mitigates this by:

-- waiting for a keyframe before sending,
+- Waiting for a keyframe before sending;
-- forcing IDR on connect,
+- Forcing IDR on connect;
-- converting AVCC packets to Annex-B when needed.
+- Converting AVCC packets to Annex-B when needed.

 ## Build